frankban/django-endless-pagination/doc/twitter_pagination.rst

 Pagination on scroll
 ~~~~~~~~~~~~~~~~~~~~

-If you want new items to load when the user scroll down the browser page
+If you want new items to load when the user scroll down the browser page,
 you can use the **pagination on scroll** feature: just load the
-*endless_on_scroll.js* javascript after the *endless.js* one in your template:
+*endless_on_scroll.js* Javascript file after the *endless.js* one in your
+template:

 .. code-block:: html+django